ozmartian/vidcutter/README.md

 VidCutter was recently added to openSUSE Tumbleweed (rolling-build) official repos and should hopefully make its way to release versions in time.

-VidCutter is also available via the well-known Packman third-party repo.
+VidCutter is also available from the always respected Packman third-party repos.
 Instructions to enable it can be found here:

    https://en.opensuse.org/Additional_package_repositories#Packman

 ### AppImage

 An AppImage portable Linux binary is also available via the releases page for Linux users.
-The latest 5.0.5 AppImage has been tested and confirmed to work on Ubuntu based distributions, including KDE Neon etc., from 14.04 up to and including current 17.10 versions.
+AppImages are tested and confirmed to work on most Linux distributions.
+My personal testing includes Ubuntu (Trusty through to Artful), and current stable releases of  Mint, KDE Neon, Arch Linux, Manjaro, Antergos, Fedora, openSUSE, Debian, and Mageia.

 ### snap